-- Birthday and Holidays: CYS recognizes that religious, ethnic and seasonal celebrations are a part of valuable traditions.
+• Birthday and Holidays: CYS recognizes that religious, ethnic and seasonal celebrations are a part of valuable traditions.
 Parents/Guardians are encouraged to coordinate plans with the program director and staff in advance of the event.
+Coordination is necessary as appropriate items for celebration vary based on age and developmental stages of Children/Youth.
+All food items must be store bought (e.g. cake or cake mix in its original sealed package) and approved in advance by the director and/or dietician prior to serving to children.
+Food items may not be prepared at home or in unapproved facilities.

-Coordination is necessary as appropriate items for celebration vary based on age and developmental stages of Children/Youth. - Special Events: Throughout the year, CYS sponsors special events and awareness campaigns such as Month of the Military Child and Army Birthday.
+• Special Events: Throughout the year, CYS sponsors special events and awareness campaigns such as Month of the Military Child and Army Birthday.
 Senior Commanders from Active Army, Guard, and Reserve and other branches of service; congressional delegates, local district officials and other key stakeholders plan and engage in observance of these events.
 Openings for child care are available during other special events such as balls and meetings that occur after normal operating hours.
 This type of care must be coordinated in advance through Parent Central Services.

-Emergencies Closures/Evacuation/Mobilization: In the event of an emergency, mobilization or other contingency in which the facility needs to be evacuated, CYS staff will follow a written Mobilization and Contingency Plan.
+Emergency Closures/Evacuation/Mobilization: In the event of an emergency, mobilization or other contingency in which the facility needs to be evacuated, CYS staff will follow a written Mobilization and Contingency Plan.
 Children/Youth may be moved to the designated evacuation sites for safety and supervision if the emergency is not post-wide and only affects one facility.
 Parents/Guardians and military police will be notified.
 Specific information can be obtained from your local CYS program.